Post Office features

-One of the perks of the Post Office packages is the high quality hardware that comes absolutely free with your contract.
-If you opt for the Broadband Standard package then you’ll receive an excellent self-configuring modem which makes it easy to get online.
-Choose this and you'l connecting a single computer to the internet.
+One of the perks of the Post Office broadband packages is the high quality hardware that comes absolutely with your contract.
+If you opt for the Broadband Essential package or the higher-end Premium service and you'll get a wireless broadband router free of charge.

-However, if you upgrade to the Broadband Extra service then you’ll be provided with a more advanced wireless router, which enables you to share you broabdand connection with any number of broaddband-enabled gadgets and computers around the house.
+This enables you to share you broadband connection with any number of broadband-enabled gadgets and computers around the house.

 - Software features

 The Post Office broadband provides you with free security software when you sign up to any one of its Broadband based contracts.
 If you opt for a Standard package your software will protect you from internet based viruses.
 It also comes equipped with anti-spam technology so you’ll be able to enjoy keeping in touch without being plagued by unwanted junk mail.

 By choosing the Broadband Extra contract you’ll benefit from advanced protection and more comprehensive cover for your PC.
 This option also comes complete with parental control software so you can monitor and control your children’s use of the internet.